-The functional currency of each consolidated entity is determined based on the primary economic environment in which the entity operates.
-The consolidated financial statements are presented in New Taiwan Dollars ("TWD"), which is the Company's functional currency.
+The functional currency of 3S is determined based on the primary economic environment in which the entity operates.
+The individual financial statements are presented in New Taiwan Dollars (" TWD"), which is 3S's functional currency.
 All financial information presented in TWD has been rounded to the nearest thousand.